awslabs/kubeflow-manifests/README.md

 ```

-4. Install kubeflow using `kfctl`
+6. Install kubeflow using `kfctl`
 ```
 kfctl apply -V -f kfctl_aws.v1.3.0.yaml
 ```

+### Base installation via `kustomize`

+1. Install kustomize.
+Installation instructions for your platform can be found here: https://kubectl.docs.kubernetes.io/installation/kustomize/

+2. Follow the steps at [Install with a single command](#install-with-a-single-command) to install kubeflow.

 ### Kubeflow Pipelines with RDS and S3

-Make sure you have followed the steps at [Prepare RDS](#prepare-rds) to prepare your RDS MySQL database for integration with Kubeflow Pipelines.
+Make sure you have followed the steps at [Create RDS Instance](#create-rds-instance) to prepare your RDS MySQL database for integration with Kubeflow Pipelines.

-Make sure you have also followed the steps at [Prepare S3](#prepare-s3) to prepare your S3 for integration with Kubeflow Pipelines.
+Make sure you have also followed the steps at [Create S3 Bucket](#create-s3-bucket) to prepare your S3 for integration with Kubeflow Pipelines.

-1. Go to the cached manifest directory `./cache/apps/pipeline/upstream/env/aws` in the installation folder you created
+1. Go to the pipelines manifest directory `<REPO_PATH>/apps/pipeline/upstream/env/aws`
 ```
-cd ./cache/apps/pipeline/upstream/env/aws/
+cd <REPO_PATH>/apps/pipeline/upstream/env/aws/
 ```

-2. Configure `params.env` with the RDS endpoint URL, S3 bucket name, and S3 bucket region that were configured when following the steps in [Prepare RDS](#prepare-rds) and [Prepare S3](#prepare-s3).
+2. Configure `params.env` with the RDS endpoint URL, S3 bucket name, and S3 bucket region that were configured when following the steps in [Create RDS Instance](#create-rds-instance) and [Create S3 Bucket](#create-s3-bucket).

-- For example if your RDS endpoint URL is `rm12abc4kr5m6qh.chx0g5ytstbj.us-west-2.rds.amazonaws.com`, S3 bucket name is `kf-aws-demo-bucket`, and s3 bucket region is `us-west-2` your `params.env` file should look like:
+- For example if your RDS endpoint URL is `rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com`, S3 bucket name is `kf-aws-demo-bucket`, and s3 bucket region is `us-west-2` your `params.env` file should look like:

 ```
-dbHost=rm12abc4kr5m6qh.chx0g5ytstbj.us-west-2.rds.amazonaws.com
+dbHost=rm12abc4krxxxxx.xxxxxxxxxxxx.us-west-2.rds.amazonaws.com

 bucketName=kf-aws-demo-bucket
 minioServiceHost=s3.amazonaws.com
 minioServiceRegion=us-west-2
 ```

-3. Configure `secret.env` with your RDS database username and password that were configured when following the steps in [Prepare RDS](#prepare-rds).
+3. Configure `secret.env` with your RDS database username and password that were configured when following the steps in [Create RDS Instance](#create-rds-instance).

 - For example if your username is `admin` and your password is `Kubefl0w` then your `secret.env` file should look like: